Nguyễn Trần Diệu Thúy: Becoming a pilot

 After finishing the drama Black Money (Đồng tiền đen) in 2013, Dieu Thuy kept her promise with her parents, which was to go back to her study at university, she gave up her acting career and become a safety engineer for a furniture company in Binh Duong.
 However, within the first few months in 2014, she decided to quit the job.
 During her experience trip, she applied and became a flight attendant for Etihad Airways of the United Arab Emirates.
 After two years of doing this job, she decided to study and became a pilot.

 In June 2016, Dieu Thuy came back to Vietnam and took an entrance exam into Viet Flight Training (Trường Phi công Bay Việt).
 After that, she decided to attend Epic Flight Academy in the United States where she earned her private pilot license, instrument rating, and commercial pilot license, graduating in February 2018.
 Dieu Thuy was the first Vietnamese actress to become a pilot.
 During the time she practiced in America, she graduated earlier than expected and become a twin-engine commercial pilot.
 Until May 2018, she made up her mind to return to her home country Vietnam to look for opportunities to become an airline pilot.
 In 2019, she became the first female pilot in Vietnam at Bamboo Airways, which had just been founded at the time.
-According to VnExpress, currently, in Vietnam, there are only around 20 female pilots.
+According to VnExpress, as of 2019, there are only around 20 female airline pilots in Vietnam.